WHU-WZP/wzpacademicpages.github.io/_pages/research.md

     <p> </p>
  </center>
 3.The design of a human-robot interaction system based on AlN PMUTs and the UR3 manipulator:<br/>
 The AlN PMUTs based ultrasonic range-finding system is combined with the UR3 manipulator to realize the human-robot interaction prototype system.
 According to the requirements of the human-robot interaction prototype system, the software and hardware scheme of the human-robot interaction system are built.
 An algorithm is proposed to gesture recognition which uses the distance and the angle between the current position of transmitter and the previous position of transmitter to recognize actions.
 This algorithm is programmed through LabVIEW and the effect of the algorithm is experimental demonstrated.
 The experiment results show that the effect of gesture recognition is very good within the range of 10cm×10cm which is 20cm away from the receiver, and the recognition rate can reach 100% within this range.
 Finally, the ultrasonic range-finding system based on PMUTs is combined with the UR3 manipulator based on ROS to realize the human-robot interaction between humans and collaborative robots.
-The experimental results show that the built human-robot interaction system can realize gesture tracking and obstacle avoidance, as shown in Fig9.<br/>
+The experimental results show that the built human-robot interaction system can realize gesture tracking and obstacle avoidance, as shown in Fig9 and Fig10.<br/>
   <center>
     <img style = "
         border-radius: 0.3125em;